discountdevs/Clarity/README.md

 ezhost
 ```

-Or, if you're on Linux or MacOS, where `python3` should be preinstalled:
+Or, if you're on Linux, where `python3` should be preinstalled:

 ```sh
 python3 -m http.server
 ```

+On mac, you can follow the same instructions as for Linux, just install Python through Homebrew first.

 Make the changes you want to make, then push to your fork.
 Open a PR and provide a description of what you changed, and it will be reviewed and merged.